Whether you’ve sold your car, given it a SORN, or renewed your insurance early elsewhere, you’ll need to know how to cancel your car insurance policy.

 Can I cancel my car insurance if I’ve made a claim?

-You can cancel your car insurance if you’ve made a claim, but the catch is that you may not be entitled to a refund.
-This is because you've had the financial benefit of the insurance, which could well be greater than the cost of your cover.
+Yes, you can cancel your car insurance if you’ve made a car insurance claim, but you may not be entitled to a refund.
+This is because you've already had a payout from the insurer.

-Drivers that pay monthly may also have to pay for the remainder of the policy if they cancel.
+If you've made a claim and you pay monthly, you may also have to pay for the remainder of the policy after cancelling.

 Car insurance cancellation fees

-If you bought your policy via a car insurance broker, they might also charge you a cancellation fee on top.
+If you bought your policy via a car insurance broker, they might also charge you a cancellation fee.

 Can I dispute the car insurance cancellation fee?

-You can dispute your car insurance cancellation fees if you wish.
-But if they’re reasonable and outlined in your policy documents it’s unlikely you’ll have any luck.
+Yes, you can dispute your car insurance cancellation fees.
+If the fees are reasonable and outlined in your policy documents you're unlikely to have any luck.

-But if they’re excessive or disproportional when compared to other providers, you might have more success.
+But if the fees are excessive or disproportional when compared to other providers, you might have more success.

-Complain first to your insurance company, making sure you keep a record of all your communications.
+First, make a complaint to your car insurance company, making sure you keep a record of all your communications.
 If you don’t get a satisfactory response, you can then take your complaint to the Financial Ombudsman Service.

 Will I get a refund if I cancel my car insurance?

-Yes, you should usually get a refund for the policy you’re cancelling.
-This should be on a 'pro rata' basis.
-So if there are 6 months left on the policy, you can expect half of your costs to be returned.
+Yes, you should usually get a refund for the policy you’re cancelling, so long as you've not made a claim.
+This should be on a 'pro rata' basis - so if there are 6 months left on the policy, you can expect around half of your costs back.

 If you pay by monthly direct debit, once the admin fee has been sorted you stop paying any further.